reslp/reproducibility-workshop/index.rst

 Reproducibility of Bioinformatic Analyses
 =========================================

-Here you will find the materials for the `Physalia course <https://www.physalia-courses.org/courses-workshops/bioinformatics-reproducibility/>`_ "Reproducibility in Bioinformatics".
+Here you will find the materials for the `Physalia course <https://www.physalia-courses.org/courses-workshops/bioinformatics-reproducibility/>`_ **Reproducibility in Bioinformatics**.

-The course will be held via Zoom on **July 11-13 2022**.
+The course will be held online via Zoom on **July 11-13 2022**.

 ---------------
 Course overview